ThemeZee/treville/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.2 =
+* added new section for Blog Settings in Customizer
+* added setting to disable Magazine widgets on blog index
+* added selective refresh for blog and post settings
+* changed required WordPress version to 4.7

 = 1.1 =
 * added improved Magazine Widget Customizer Control